Should You Pay Cash for a Home? Why Even Millionaires Choose Mortgages

 How to buy a house without a mortgage

 While there’s nothing wrong with responsibly leveraging debt, there’s also nothing wrong with wanting to avoid it altogether.
-Even though you likely don’t have a nine-figure net worth, there may be some ways you can buy a home with cash, such as:
+Even though you likely don’t have a nine-figure net worth, there might be some ways you can buy a home with cash, such as:

 - Borrowing from yourself.
 You may be able to borrow up to 50% of your 401(k) balance to put toward your home purchase.
-However, those funds will miss out on the benefit of compound interest until they’re repaid.
+However, those funds will miss the benefit of compound interest until they’re repaid.
 Additionally, failing to repay the loan can result in financial penalties and tax implications.

 related content